Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

-A cruise passenger fee is imposed for transit as well as homeport passengers, while in the latter case, the fee is higher.
+A cruise passenger fee is imposed for transit as well as homeport passengers, but, in the latter case, the fee is higher.
 Passengers (dis)embarkation is also subject to other fees such as the passenger security fee to use the International Ship and Port Facility Security (ISPS) Code provisions.
 This charge is usually a fixed rate per cruise passenger embarking, disembarking, or transiting through the cruise port.
 Apart from the charges mentioned above, there are also charges based on providing specific port services, such as bunkering, provision of water and electricity to the cruise ship, and cruise ship supplies.
 When levied, the compulsory fees include passenger fees, port dues, fees for mooring and unmooring, dockage/anchorage fees, navigation dues, tender fees, and passenger luggage storage.
-Other fees are applicable in some ports, including chamber of shipping/commerce fee, gangway fee, immigration, navigation dues, passenger luggage storage, shuttle bus services, tender, crew fees, customs/clearance, and sanitary dues.
+Other fees are applicable in some ports, including chamber of shipping/commerce fees, gangway fees, immigration fees, navigation dues, passenger luggage storage fees, shuttle bus services, tenders, and crew fees, as wells as customs/clearance, and sanitary dues.
 Ports typically apply discount policies for cruise ships and passengers as a promotion tool for attracting cruise traffic.
 These discounts are based on the number of passengers per year or the number of cruise ship calls.

 The ratio of cost components of port fees differs for transit and turnaround calls.
 The main difference is that fees for passenger luggage handling are only levied for turnaround calls.
 This also creates differences in the ratio of other cost components between transit and turnaround calls since for turnaround calls, passenger fees need to be paid twice.
 For transit calls, passenger fees are on average substantially higher in large ports than in small ports.
 This difference decreases with an increase in ship size.
 Also, for turnaround calls, passenger fees are on average substantially higher in large ports than in small ports.
 However, for small and medium-sized ships, passenger fees are similar or higher in smaller ports.

 A fee for pilotage is frequently compulsory.
-The percentage in which a fee for pilotage is compulsory increases slightly with the ship size.
-Similarly, a fee for tug/towage is compulsory in many ports and increases slightly with the ship size, except for mega-ships.
+The percentage for which a fee for pilotage is compulsory increases slightly with the ship size.
+Similarly, a fee for tug/towage is compulsory in many ports and increases slightly with ship size, except for mega-ships.
 In some ports, the fee for tug/towage is fixed and independent of the ship size.
-Therefore these cost components have a relatively more significant share in the total port fees of smaller ships than larger ships.
-This also involves variable costs components (like passenger fees), which have a relatively smaller share in total port fees of smaller ships than larger ships.
+Therefore, these cost components have a relatively more significant share in the total port fees for smaller ships than they do for larger ships.
+This also involves variable costs components (like passenger fees), which have a relatively smaller share in the total port fees of smaller ships than they do in larger ships.

 There are differences in port fees applied in cruise ports between weekdays and weekends.
 Some ports levy higher costs on the weekend for cost components involving overtime labor costs.